jordane95/dual-cross-encoder/README.md

 ### Encoding

 The following code encode the corpus into vectors.
-The corpus is partitioned into 80 shards due to resource limit.
+The corpus is partitioned into 80 shards due to memory limit.

 ```bash
 export ENCODE_DIR=/path/to/save/encoding